The role of symmetry and dissipation in biolocomotion: Background motivation

 On the biological side, `central pattern generators' (CPGs) have been hypothesized as fundamental neural mechanism used in biolocomotion~\cite{GrWa85}.
 These CPGs are non-localized collections of neurons which produce rhythmic activity, and respond to various inputs which modulate these rhythms.
 Therefore the link between CPGs and limit cycle biolocomotion is one which links periodic activation of the controls to periodic motion of the body.
 This link is used in the creation of simple models which can be feasibly analyzed (see for example~\cite{GoThuEs98}).
+A similar regularization of ground contact which will be presented in this paper is used in~\cite{Verdaasdonk2009}, which studies robustness and efficiency of a simple passive dynamic walking model actuated by CPGs, although the role of symmetry was not addressed there.